RJMorriss/1310-Program1/README.md

 - Public
     - Park()
         - Constructor for the Park class
-        - Initilizes the Ride array to a size of 2
+        - Initializes the Ride array to a size of 2
     - ~Park()
         - Destructor for the Park class
         - deletes all Rides in the Ride array, the Ride array, and the park itself